hedinfaok/nginx-to-edge-js/PROJECT_STATUS.md

 The nginx-to-edge-js project is **functionally complete** for the initial scope:

-- ✅ **Core Parser**: Converts nginx UCL to structured JSON
+- ✅ **Simplified Parser Architecture**: crossplane-only design for maximum reliability
 - ✅ **CloudFlare Generator**: Production-ready Workers code generation
 - ✅ **Next.js Generator**: Production-ready middleware generation
-- ✅ **CLI Interface**: Full-featured command-line tool
+- ✅ **CLI Interface**: Clean command-line tool using crossplane
 - ✅ **Documentation**: Comprehensive guides and examples
 - ✅ **Development Setup**: Ready for contribution and extension

-The project successfully demonstrates the complete pipeline from nginx configuration parsing to modern edge server code generation, with a clean, extensible architecture ready for production use and further development.
+The project successfully demonstrates the complete pipeline from nginx configuration parsing to modern edge server code generation, using nginx Inc.'s official crossplane parser for maximum compatibility and reliability.